deadroxy/valetbike/README.md

 * `rackup`
 * Open http://localhost:9292 (or http://127.0.0.1:9292) in a browser
 * You should see ValetBike welcome page

+### DevEnviroment and Database
+To set up the _env.rb file, put in your local mysql username and password.
+Use rake tasks to populate the database.

+### Changes Since Prototype:
+This version of ValetBike has updates to the user's abilities and some bugs fixed.
+Users can now navigate through the website's pages while staying logged in.
+Additional features including renting and returning a bike were added as user features.

 ## Welcome to ValetBike!